By Audley Myanmar specialist Will

 Ten night cruise from Yangon to Bagan

-The charming colonial city of Yangon, as well as Mandalay and the temples of Bagan are included in most journeys to Burma, but navigating between them by boat means you can also explore a number of places en route that are inaccessible by road, such as Yandabo pottery village, where you can watch traditional clay pots being made.
+The charming colonial city of Yangon, as well as Mandalay and the temples of Bagan are included in most journeys to Myanmar, but navigating between them by boat means you can also explore a number of places en route that are inaccessible by road, such as Yandabo pottery village, where you can watch traditional clay pots being made.

 Upper Ayeyarwady cruises